Pride Month is here, and KBACH has some special programming for the occasion.

 Facts about Pride:

-• Annual events range from solemn to celebratory, marking the achievements, sacrifices, and setbacks of LGBTQ+ people in the struggle for civil rights and equal justice.
+- Annual events range from solemn to celebratory, marking the achievements, sacrifices, and setbacks of queer people in the struggle for civil rights and equal justice.